TablEdit Users Say:

 Line Break

 In order to send a line feed command to your printer, place the cursor anywhere within the last measure of the section and press [K] in order to insert a line feed symbol.
-If you wish the line to be justified full out (even left and right margins), insert the marker at the last position of the measure (position 63 in a 4/4 measure, for example)
+If you wish the line to be justified full out (even left and right margins), insert the marker at the last position of the measure (position 63 in a 4/4 measure, for example).
+The "Justify Current Line" option does the job for you.

 If you select the line feed marker and then press [Enter/Return], a dialogue box is displayed, allowing you to add other effects to the line feed.